 Most people have gotten their brushing routine down.
 They brush in the morning and before they go to bed.
 Some even brush after every meal.
 But the majority of people are still not regular flossers.
 Using an interdental cleaner, such as floss, is an absolutely essential part of a good oral hygiene routine.
 Brushing without getting in between your teeth means that you are leaving a good percentage of food particles and bacteria in your mouth.
 Yes, you should floss every day!
+For many people flossing is at the very bottom of their priority list.
+It can seem cumbersome, and many see it as unnecessary.
+“If I’m brushing my teeth, what’s the big deal about flossing?”
+Unfortunately, while brushing is a good start, it can still leave behind plaque and bacteria.
+Dentists don’t just recommend, but strongly urge, patients to make flossing an important, consistent part of their daily routine because of the key role it plays in maintaining gum health, an essential part of a beautiful smile.

 Brushing your teeth twice a day is an important way to prevent dental cavities.
 Unfortunately, brushing alone is usually not sufficient for keeping tartar buildup at bay.
 That is why dentists so strongly urge patients to floss daily, as well.
 Flossing can help to remove the bacteria and food particles that can lodge between teeth, where bristles cannot reach.
 Plus, it’s a fast and affordable way to protect both the teeth and gums.
 So, if you are not yet flossing daily, there are compelling reasons that you really should start.